Novato, CA

 Not an awful place by any means - a lovelier campus than I could appreciate back then in my self-conscious roil.

 (I wish I could find this picture with me as a long-haired hippie type surrounded by well-coifed, besuited MBA candidates from Ford, GM and Chrysler).
 What a misfit!
 I also took a part-time job with a bank as a teller at Michigan National Bank, another way my life branched out (pun intended) and I met and hung out with a very different class of people - regular people with modest amibitions.
 Their goal was to be mellow and find good times - getting gently inebriated on one thing or another and listening to music.
 And having fun.
 What a concept!
 As a life-long disciplined practicer, this was foreign territory and actually rather liberating.
 I rode up to various rural campgrounds in a jeep listening to the Eagles.
 I went to some rock concerts, some blues clubs to dance my head off - I even discoed once or twice.
-I sang in a choir, I sent to meetings of the Theosophical Society (some great stuff there), I listened to rock & roll in its late-70s peak.
+I sang in a choir, I went to meetings of the Theosophical Society (some great stuff there), I listened to rock & roll in its late-70s peak.
 I occasionally bowled solo.
 I stayed overnight in Hell, Michigan and it turned out to be pretty boring.
 I had time on my hands and my parents' basement all to myself.

 However, I was tormented by a lack of clarity and certainty.
 What was my life about?
 What am I supposed to be doing?
 Should I go back into music?
 Should I continue on this foggy but promising path?
 There was a point when my over-dramatic nature brought me down to the basement floor - begging for an answer.
 Gradually a dim vision of Jesus himself appeared (in a kind of cliched pose).
 This image got closer and closer and finally was next to me.
 I leaned forward to pick up the pearl of wisdom I was desperate for.
 "Get Over Yourself" - was the epiphany I both deserved and needed.
 My holy vision had a sense of humor.
 Excellent!

 The MBA program turned out to be another rich source of learning - law, macro-economics, human resources, planning and modeling methodologies, organization behavior theories, but most importantly - computers.
 I actually failed my first exam in that class.
 The question was how to order and re-order lists, one of the most basic computing tasks.
 I could imagine lots of ways to do this but rejected all of them because the logic seemed far too basic and repetitive to be completed in a reasonable amount of time.
 I was baffled.
-I could see what would be required to tell (basically) a blind robot how to do it logically (the greatest thing about learning programming was in realizing how many rather complex things we humans do without thinking about it).
+I could see what would be required to tell (basically) a blind robot how to do it logically (the greatest thing about learning programming was in realizing how many rather complex things we humans do without thinking).
 I got all the basics, including all the re-indexing required every time you added a new item, but couldn't imagine anything working fast enough to be practical.
 I couldn't imagine the speed of light (actually, electricity).
 The instructor took pity on me.
 He could tell I wasn't a business type and found out I was a musician.
-After class one day, he invited me to his car where we listened to classical music and talked about my terrible test.
+After class one day, he invited me to his car where we listened to his favorite classical music and talked about my terrible test.
 Somehow that broke a logjam in my head and I managed to grok the essence of programming - which is, basically, developing a program is slow, meticulous work that results in almost instantaneous execution.
 You are essentially guiding electricity down a channel using only true or false gates.
-As Bruce Lee said - think slow to move fast.
-One of the many useful paradoxes of life.
+As Bruce Lee said - think slow to move fast - one of the many brilliant paradoxes of life.
 The course I almost failed led to my 2nd career as a programmer.

 I had been in a musical "tunnel" during my years at Interlochen and NEC.
 All I thought about and did was music (oh, and girls).
 I had been developing a vacuum that needed to be filled with a richer understanding of the rest of the world.
 This vacuum was rushing to be filled and this period of my life was full of learning opportunities, one after the other.
 Fate for me is magnetic, inescapable (if I don't fight it or push it).
 The right thing happens at the right time, the right person comes along at the right time.
 Even my errant steps led to important experiences and life lessons.